shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/kubernetes/kubernetes_in_action/chapter11/README.md

 implementation altogether.
 You could also run a Kubernetes cluster without a Scheduler, but then you'd have to perform the scheduling manually.

+## Controller manager

+* The API server doesn't do anything except store resources in etcd and notify clients about the change.
+* The Scheduler only assigns a node to the pod.
+* The Controller Manager make sure the actual state of the system converges toward the desired state.

+The single Controller Manager process currently combines a multitude of controllers performing various reconciliation tasks.
+Eventually, those controllers will be split up into separate processes, enabling you to replace each one with a custom implementation if necessary.

+Resources are descriptions of what should be running in the cluster, whereas the controllers are the active Kubernetes components that perform actual work as a result of the deployed resources.

+### What controllers do

+Controllers do many different things, but they all watch the API server for changes to resources and perform operations for each change, whether it's a creation of a new object or an update or deletion of an existing object.
+In general, controllers run a reconciliation loop, which reconciles the actual state with the desired state, and writes the new actual state to the resource's status section.
+Each controller connects to the API server and, through the watch mechanism, asks to be notified when a change occurs in the list of resources of any type the controller is responsible for.

+### The Replication manager

+Replication manager creates new Pod manifests, posts them to the API server, and lets the Scheduler and the Kubelet do their job of scheduling and running the pod.
+The REplication Manager performs its work by manipulating Pod API objects through the API server.

+All these controllers operate on the API objects through the API server.
+They don't communicate with the Kubelet directly or issue any kind of instruction to them.
+After a controller updates a resource in the API server, the Kubelet and Kubernetes Service Proxies, also oblivious of the controller's existence, perform their work, such as spinning up a pod's containers and attaching network storage to them, or in the case of services, setting up the actual load balancing across pods.

+## Kubelet

+Kubelet is the component responsible for everything running on a worker node.
+Its initial job is to register the node it's running on by creating a Node resources in the API server.
+Then it need to continuously monitor the API server for Pods that have been scheduled to the node, and start the pod's containers.
+It does this by telling the configured container runtime to run a container from a specific container image.
+The Kubelet then constantly monitors running containers and reports their status, events, and resource consumption to the API server.

+## Kubernetes service proxy

+The purpose of `kube-proxy` is to make sure clients can connect to the services you define through the Kubernetes API.
+The `kube-proxy` makes sure connections to the service IP and port end up at one of the pods backing that service.
+When a service is backed by more than one pod, the proxy performs load balancing across those pods.

+kube-proxy can run in three different modes:

+* iptables(default mode)
+* ipvs
+* userspace("legacy" mode, not recommended anymore)

+Each time a service is created/deleted or the endpoints are modified, kube-proxy is responsible for updating the iptables rules on each node of the cluster.

 ## References

 * [etcd v3 encoded values](https://stackoverflow.com/questions/45744534/etcd-v3-cant-read-encoded-values)